canelhasmateus/diamond/vault/Monoliths.md

 ---
 # SoftwareMonoliths

-The whole of your [[AboutSoftware]] is served as a single "software application".
+The whole of your [[Software]] is served as a single "software application".
 It might have and encompass the behavior of multiple modules, but the final product would be a single [[SoftwareArtifact]], such as a jar

 This is great in regards to [[Complexity]]: